 Students must exercise judgment in the number of hours of employment during the Medical Laboratory Science program since a quality education might be jeopardized by excessive hours of employment.
-Student may be employed at a clinical affiliate as a Student Medical Laboratory Scientist after completing the rotation and meeting all requirements for employment.
+A student may be employed at a clinical affiliate as a Student Medical Laboratory Scientist after completing the rotation and meeting all requirements for employment.
 While at the clinical site, during scheduled clinical practicum hours, the student is to be considered a student of Medical Laboratory Science and should be treated as such.
-The clinical objectives must be considered at all times.
+The clinical objectives must be always considered.
 The student's goal is to achieve the objectives set forth.
-Never should a student be substituted for regular staff.
-The student must work under the direct supervision of a Laboratory Professional until the student has demonstrated and documented proficiency in a given area.
+A student should never be substituted for regular staff.
+The student must work under the direct supervision of a Laboratory Professional until the student has demonstrated and documented proficiency in each area.
 After such time the student may be permitted to undertake those defined completed competencies with appropriate indirect supervision.
 The assigned clinical preceptor is responsible for the student.
 If a student violates this policy and is paid while performing program clinical assignments, the student may be dismissed from the program.